Bagula: Healthcare

 Bagula Rural Hospital, with 30 beds at Bagula, is the major government medical facility in the Hanskhali CD block.

 There are two private nursing homes, "Sanjeevani" and "Shyamali" nursing home also servicing for the people of Bagula and near about locality.
 There is also an animal health center in Bagula which is government sponsored.

-Bank
+Bank in Bagula

-In this town there is ten banks namely SBI, BOI, BOB, ALBK, central bank of India, central co-operative bank, UBI and Gramin Bank, Axis bank and co-operative bank.
+In this town there is ten banks namely SBI, ICICI Bank, BOI, BOB, ALBK, central bank of India, central co-operative bank, UBI and Gramin Bank, Axis bank and co-operative bank.
 There are two sub-branches of SBI is situated at Gazna and Haritala.
 In the year 2001 Bagula post office took first place in all of India for money transaction through "Western Union Money transfer" and Bagula SBI branch take the first place in West Bengal for their maximum business.

 Social activities and culture

 Bagula is well known for its various social and cultural activities.
 Many clubs and organisations organize a variety of activities in different times throughout the whole year such as football cricket or tournaments.
 Those tournaments are popular in Bagula and the locality.
 Even players from outside of the Bengal come to take part in this tournament through the participating club.
 Except this many cultural programs are held in Bagula.
 Like "Puspo prodorshoni" (flower exhibition), Chatro Yuba Samiti's Program, etc. Famous folk singer Late Goshtho Gopal Das used to reside in Bagula at Puratan Para (Near Dhan Hata), and mesmerized person of Bengal through his melodious singing.
 Specially for the songs dedicated to Indira Gandhi and honored by Rajeev Gandhi.